This is me in a nutshell.

 Sharing my story was terrifying and overwhelming, but I was reminded of "little Jenna" – the one who felt voiceless and powerless for most of her life.
 The one who needed to know she wasn't alone and was worth being loved.
 That reminder gave me the courage to live and speak my truths, and help others who needed to know their worth, value and power.

 A little more about me.

 I am a graduate of Carleton University’s journalism program, which has given me the tools to listen deeply, ask good questions and tell nuanced stories.
 My passion for storytelling led me to numerous stages across Ottawa’s spoken word scene, as well as founding and running a poetry show for two years.
-I went on to complete a master’s degree in women’s studies from the University of Ottawa, where I lectured on spoken word and activism.
+I went on to complete a master’s degree in gender studies from the University of Ottawa, where I lectured on spoken word and activism.